On this page

 Dated 25 June 2012

-Department of Environment, Water and Natural Resources (DEWNR) Administrative Arrangement between DEWNR and Energy Resources Division (PDF 342 KB)
+Department of Environment and Water (formerly DEWNR) Administrative Arrangement between DEWNR and Energy Resources Division (PDF 342 KB)

 Dated 11 November 2005